Noratrieb/blog/content/posts/box-is-a-unique-type.md

 I guess what I am wishing for are some good and flexible raw pointer types.
 But that's still in the stars...

 For more information about this topic, see https://github.com/rust-lang/unsafe-code-guidelines/issues/326

+_Thanks to the nice people on the Rust Community Discord for their feedback on the draft of this post!_